HeloisaFelizardo/dslist/README.md

-# Projeto Games - Intensivão Java Spring (professor Nélio Alves) 🎮
+# Projeto DsList - Intensivão Java Spring (professor Nélio Alves) 🎮

 ## Overview
 This project is a Java Spring Boot application that manages a list of games.
 It uses an SQL database to store information about each game, including: